Fbada006/ArtMaker/README.md

 )
 ```

-Alternatively you can have full control of the ArtMaker and choose how you want the control menu composable (the bar below the drawing area) to be
+You also have full control of the ArtMaker and choose how you want the control menu composable (the bar below the drawing area) to be
 displayed by customizing the `ArtMakerConfiguration` object as shown below:

 ```kotlin